SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 <!--endintro-->

-### Use a package manager ([Do you use a package manager?](https://www.ssw.com.au/rules/do-you-use-a-package-manager/))
+### Use a package manager ([Do you use a package manager?](/do-you-use-a-package-manager))

 Assuming that Windows is already installed, then get your SOE installed fast by following these steps:

 1. Logon and configure Windows
 2. (Optional) Join the Domain
 3. Install Windows Updates
-4. Install driver & firmware updates (tip: use an app from the manufacturer, e.g. [Intel DSA](https://www.intel.com.au/content/www/au/en/support/detect.html))
+4. Install driver & firmware updates (Tip: use an app from the manufacturer, e.g. [Intel DSA](https://www.intel.com.au/content/www/au/en/support/detect.html))
 5. Run a script to get printers, Word templates, etc.
 6. Install and run a Chocolatey script to get most of the software
 7. Install any software not supported by Chocolatey
 8. In case you lose your laptop, it is a good idea to stick a business card to the underneath
-9. For branding, stick your company sticker to the laptop - or even better, a custom skin - see [Do you brand your assets?](https://www.ssw.com.au/rules/brand-your-assets/)
+9. For branding, stick your company sticker to the laptop - or even better, a custom skin - see [Do you brand your assets?](/brand-your-assets)

 ![Figure: Example login/branding script](login-script.png)